 Scent is a hallucinogen, a magic, transporting drug.
 Lilac blossoms in a jar remind me of my mother.
 One night when Mom was dying, Jim and I stealthily clipped blooms off a neighbor’s tree, to offer Mom a precious scent memory.
 On my daily dog walks, I’ve watched a bed of lily-of-the-valley progress from needle shoots to bladed leaves.
 Days later, from within the green curls, filaments emerge, decked with tiny buds.
 The buds swell into a carillon of white bells.
 I smell them before I see them.
 I kneel down, place my hands carefully on the soft ground between plants, plunge my nose into the air surrounding the bell-like blooms, and inhale.
 I am home, under the rhododendron bushes in my childhood back yard.
 Mom is inside, the dachshunds are sniffing around, maybe my siblings sent me in here to fetch a kickball, knocked out of bounds.
-My 60th year in 60,000 words Day 279: 148 words, TOTAL = 46,949; 13,051 remaining |
+My 60th year in 60,000 words Day 279: 148 words, TOTAL = 46,949; 13,051 remaining

-AuthorRobin Clifford Wood is a writer and writing teacher.
-She lives in central Maine with her husband and dogs, loves to be outdoors, and enjoys ever-expanding horizons through her grown children and their multi-species families.
+AuthorRobin Clifford Wood is an award-winning author, poet, and writing teacher.
+She lives in central Maine with her husband, loves to be outdoors, and enjoys ever-expanding horizons through her children, grandchildren, and granddogs.
 Archives

 Categories |